-How Long Do You Need to Wait After Brushing to Whiten Your Teeth?
+How Long Does One Need to Wait After Brushing to Whiten Teeth?

 Brushing before whitening teeth